Thank You For Choosing Lost Saturn Keys Replacement For All Your Saturn Car, Fob, “Push to Start” Remotes Keys and Ignition Problems.

 Q: Saturn key cutting – Who can cut and program a new key for my car?
 Can I get it done at any hardware store or should I go to an automotive locksmith or dealer?
 What is the procedure and how much does it cost?

-A: There are many different types of Dodge keys.
+A: There are many different types of Saturn keys.
 Some can be cut with a basic cutting machine (mostly for older models made before 2010) and some, such as laser cut keys, can only be cut with a more advanced machine, which not all locksmiths carry, and definitely not hardware stores.
-Therefore, you should do your research before you decide where to get your Dodge key cut.
+Therefore, you should do your research before you decide where to get your Saturn key cut.

 The next image is of a non-transponder key on a regular cutting machine: